influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 ### Logging formats

 Three logging `format` options are available: `auto`, `logfmt`, and `json`.
-The default logging format setting, `format = "auto", lets InfluxDB automatically manage the log encoding format:
+The default logging format setting, `format = "auto"`, lets InfluxDB automatically manage the log encoding format:

 * When logging to a file, the `logfmt` is used
 * When logging to a terminal (or other TTY device), a user-friendly console format is used.